titan9876/ANTISOCIAL_MEDIA/README.md

 # ANTISOCIAL_MEDIA
-For those of us that don't fit the normal social requirements of society
+For those of us that don't fit the "politically correct" standards of society, or anywhere else.

 Last Update: 4/15/2019 by MDG
 *****************************************************************************************************************